openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

    be turned into a plugin in the future Fuel releases.

+.. note:: In 5.x environments that use vCenter as the hypervisor, the nova-compute service runs only on Controller nodes.

+   In 6.0 Fuel release, the relation between a nova-compute service and an ESXi host cluster is changed from one-to-many to one-to-one (so-called 1-1 mapping).
+   In other words, to manage multiple ESXi host clusters, you now need to run multiple nova-compute services.

 The vCenter driver makes management convenient from both the OpenStack Dashboard (:ref:`horizon-term`)